NSM1997/Fraud-Detection-in-Financial-Transactions/README.md

 # Fraud-Detection-in-Financial-Transactions

-In this We work on an Financial Dataset and finds whether a transaction is Fraud or Not.
+In this We work on an Financial Dataset and predicts whether a transaction is Fraud or Not.

 The Dataset is available in Kaggle, You can access from here. https://www.kaggle.com/datasets/nandurisaimanohar/credit-card-fraud-dataset.